-Genetic characterisation of the influenza viruses in circulation
+Genetic characterization of Influenza viruses in Norway

 This season NIPH has received 4546 influenza viruses for analysis and 30.0 % of these has been characterized further with whole genome sequencing.
 This season 72 clinical isolates have so far been shared with the WHO Collaborating Centre in the UK (Worldwide Influenza Centre, Francis Crick Institute) and 1120 HA gene sequences have been submitted to GISAID.